liqMix/Soul-Sword/README.md

 	- ...
  - HTML embedded as well as executable

-# API Access
-An API key is required in order to access the full database.
-One can be acquired from https://rapidapi.com/jailbase/api/jailbase
-The key should be placed in a text file:
-<pre>data/key.txt</pre>
-If the file does not exist, an alternative reduced-size keyless source will be used instead.

 # Disclaimer & Source
 All information used to seed entities are available as public records.